jckelley/RGBStrip/README.md

 Installation
 ------------

 Simply download the following files and added them to your project.
-Then, add the following line to the top of your main .ino file.

 - LEDStrip.h
 - LEDStrip.cpp
 - color.h

-	include "LEDStrip.h"

 Using it